 It is all the more amazing that a species farmed for such a long time, in so many regions of the world and in such quantities does not seem to have adequate priority for ethological research.

 Hence recommendations on fish welfare for farmers are still limited, but the few that are certain rather challenge common practice.
 For example Nile tilapia need individual access to daylight as well as to darkness and to opportunities for withdrawal.
 Instead they are often kept in covered tanks without any structure.

 Labels are not helpful for clients who care for the welfare of farmed fish.
-The guidelines of organic labels are the ones most inclined to grant animal welfare, yet they define no tangible instruction.
-All other labels address animal health at best, but do not acknowledge all-encompassing aspects of animal welfare.
+The guidelines of organic labels are the ones most inclined to grant animal welfare, yet they define no tangible instructions.
+All other labels address animal health at best but do not acknowledge all-encompassing aspects of animal welfare.
 That is to say that even fishes farmed under labels like organic, ASC, or Friend of the Sea, often live under the conditions of intensive animal husbandry.